monks-dev/MVC-Framework/README.md

 ```

 ### .htaccess
-./public/.htaccess
-Change the RewriteBase your own
+Change the RewriteBase your own in ./public/.htaccess
 ```
 <IfModule mod_rewrite.c>
     Options -Multiviews